-We will bear all costs, expenses and fees in connection with the registration of the shares.
-The selling security holders will bear all commissions and discounts, if any, attributable to the sales of the shares.
-The selling security holders may agree to indemnify any broker-dealer or agent that participates in transactions involving sales of the shares against certain liabilities, including liabilities arising under the Securities Act.
-The selling security holders have agreed to indemnify certain persons, including broker-dealers and agents, against certain liabilities in connection with the offering of the shares, including liabilities arising under the Securities Act.
+The selling security holder will bear all commissions and discounts, if any, attributable to the sales of the shares.
+The selling security holder may agree to indemnify any broker-dealer or agent that participates in transactions involving sales of the shares against certain liabilities, including liabilities arising under the Securities Act.
+The selling security holder has agreed to indemnify certain persons, including us, against certain liabilities in connection with the offering of the shares, including certain liabilities arising under the Securities Act.